bpgoodrow/Portfolio/README.md

 - 10:00 still working on nested routes
 - 11:00 still can't get nested routes to work moving to styling until lunch
 - 1:00 Return to debugging routing
+- 2:00 Fine tune routing to show homepage on start up as well as when home is clicked